‘Bachelor In Paradise’ Stars Jade Roper and Tanner Tolbert Expecting First Child

 A post shared by Jade Tolbert (@jadelizroper) on

 Jade and Tanner has wasted no time with their relationship.
 When it’s meant to be, it will be.
-Roper and Tolbert met during Bachelor in Paradise Season 2 where they almost instantly became inseparable.
-On the season finale, Tanner proposed to Jade and she said yes.
+Roper and Tolbert met during Bachelor in Paradise season 2 where they almost instantly became inseparable.
+On the season finale Tanner proposed to Jade and she said yes.
 They knew early on they did not want a long engagement.
 The following January they tied the knot.
-Now a little over a year later, Jade and Tanner are planning for a new chapter once again, their baby.
+Now a little over a year later Jade and Tanner are planning for a new chapter once again, their baby.

 Isn't he handsome!?
 My sharp dressed man. ???????? #redhotnight #datenight